Chariots of the Gods?: Adaptations

 The book was adapted as a German documentary film, Chariots of the Gods, produced by Terra-Filmkunst.
 The film was released in 1970 in West Germany and first appeared in the United States the following year.
 It was nominated for the Academy Award for Best Documentary Feature at the 43rd Academy Awards in 1971.

 In 1972, an edited version of the film appeared as a TV documentary called In Search of Ancient Astronauts on NBC and was produced by Alan Landsburg Productions.
 The documentary was narrated by Rod Serling.
 A follow-up called In Search of Ancient Mysteries aired the following year, also narrated by Serling.
 The documentary series In Search Of..., which Leonard Nimoy hosted (Serling having died in 1975), was premiered on the basis of those two "pilot" films.

 A different TV documentary, Horizon Special: The Case of the Ancient Astronauts directed by Graham Massey, was released in 1977 and examined von Däniken's claims.

+In 1977 an eight part Polish comic adaptation of the book was created by Alfred Gorny, Arnold Mostowicz and artist Boguslaw Polch.
+The series was translated into 12 languages and the first four volumes were translated into English and released by Methuen Children’s Books.
+In 2015, the full 400 page story was released in Polish by Proszynski Media under the title Ekspedycja (“The Expedition”).